Website Domain Migration: Step-by-Step Guide to Avoid SEO Loss + Checklist

 Work with your developer to set up 301 redirects for all pages of the old domain.
 These redirects ensure that both users and bots can find and access the new site.

-Note!
-When setting up redirects, be sure to use only 301 redirects, as they indicate a permanent address change rather than a temporary one.
+SEO for Website Migration Tip: When setting up redirects, be sure to use only 301 redirects, as they indicate a permanent address change rather than a temporary one.

 After setting up the redirects, it is recommended to run a crawl of all URLs on the old domain to check if any addresses remain without redirects.
 Such missed URLs can potentially cause additional traffic loss.